Griffon26/scrumboardtracker/README.md

 # Known limitations

-* The scrumboard must be white, gray or black, while task notes must have other colors.
+* The scrum board must be white, gray or black, while task notes must have other colors.
 * Only square task notes are supported